Alpharetta DUI Lawyers

 • Attending any program, event, treatment, or activity ordered by a judge presiding in an accountability court, as such term is defined in Code Section 15-1-18; or

-Contact us today to discuss your Alpharetta DUI case with our experienced Alpharetta DUI defense lawyers at 404.816.8777.
+Please contact us today at 404.816.8777 to discuss your Alpharetta DUI case with our experienced DUI defense lawyers.
 Our dedicated Alpharetta DUI lawyers are experienced in fighting DUI charges and license suspension actions.
-We can review your case and prepare a strategy for your criminal case and save your license.
+We can review your case, prepare a strategy for your criminal case, and save your license.

-So I decided to make a proper request for a hearing within 30 days of the date of my Alpharetta Driving Under the Influence arrest, what happens next?
+So, I decided to properly request a hearing within 30 days of the date of my Alpharetta Driving Under the Influence arrest.
+What happens next?

-The license suspension action is a civil action separate from your Alpharetta Driving Under the Influence criminal case and only deals with your license or privilege to drive in this state.
-As a matter of fact, the license suspension action is litigated by a completely separate court from your Alpharetta DUI criminal case.
-Once the Georgia Department of Driver Services processes your request for a hearing, your case is then sent to the Georgia Office of State Administrative Hearings where a hearing will be scheduled in front of an OSAH judge.
-Typically a hearing date is set roughly 60 days from the date of your Alpharetta DUI arrest.
-Once a hearing is requested, the Department of Driver Services will extend your driving privileges until there is an order entered from an OSAH judge.
+The license suspension action is a civil action separate from your Alpharetta Driving Under the Influence criminal case.
+It only deals with your license or privilege to drive in this state.
+A separate court from your Alpharetta DUI criminal case litigates the license suspension action.
+Once the Georgia Department of Driver Services processes your request for a hearing, your case is sent to the Georgia Office of State Administrative Hearings, where a hearing will be scheduled before an OSAH judge.
+A hearing date is typically set roughly 60 days from your Alpharetta DUI arrest date.
+Once a hearing is requested, the Department of Driver Services will extend your driving privileges until an order is entered from an OSAH judge.

-The scope of the DUI license suspension hearing is very limited:
+The scope of the DUI license suspension hearing is limited:

 • Whether the Alpharetta DUI law enforcement officer had reasonable grounds to believe the person was driving or in actual physical control of a moving motor vehicle while under the influence of alcohol or a controlled substance and was lawfully placed under arrest for violating Code Section 40-6-391 (the DUI statute); or